The Health Effects of Wildfire Smoke

 - If available, use an infrared sauna to eliminate toxins through the skin by sweating.
 Your skin is your largest organ and sweating is one of the most efficient ways to detox.

-What is the Impact on Our Planet?
+What is the Impact of Wildfires and Wildfire Smoke on Our Planet?

 I talked a bit about how the changing climate has impacted forest fires.
 Did you know that forest fires, in turn, are impacting the health of our planet as a whole?
-Evidence is showing that fires as massive as the one in Australia can impact the weather far from the site.

 A recent study found that the smoke from wildfires in Russia reduced the amount of incoming solar radiation over much of Eastern Europe.
 Sunlight just couldn’t get through the dense smoke cloud.
 This resulted in cooler temperatures on the ground.
 The smoke and haze cause cooling at the surface, yet dark spots in the column of air may actually absorb solar energy, which warms that part of the atmosphere, creating instability.

-Another study showed that towering smoke-laden clouds can penetrate into the stratosphere.6 Using the 2017 fires in the Pacific Northwest, researches found from modeling studies that the smoke can linger in the stratosphere up to five months.
+Another study showed that towering smoke-laden clouds can penetrate into the stratosphere.7 Using the 2017 fires in the Pacific Northwest, researches found from modeling studies that the smoke can linger in the stratosphere up to five months.
 It can actually create warming at the top of the atmosphere because it contains soot which absorbs solar radiation.

 How Can I Make a Difference?